Why choose Cal Poly for Computer Science?

 This is an area where Cal Poly excels.
 Thanks to ‘learn by doing’, Cal Poly has a strong reputation among tech companies.
 Top tech companies such as Apple, Microsoft and Amazon come to Cal Poly campus to conduct on-campus interviews for internships as well as jobs.
 Read more about Cal Poly career fairs.
 See outcomes including top employers and salaries here.

-Amazon has a software development office in downtown San Luis Obispo where Cal Poly students can work as interns year round, working 16 hours per week.
+Amazon has a software development office in downtown San Luis Obispo where Cal Poly students can work as interns year-round, working 16 hours per week.
 For more info see here.

 Cal Poly is not a research university.
 That’s not to say research opportunities are not available.
 Cal Poly offers research opportunities to undergraduate students.
 See here and here for more information.
 The William and Linda Frost Center for undergraduate research will open soon.
+It is funded by a $110 million gift specifically intended for enhancing the resources for undergraduate research.

 Being industry oriented, Cal Poly does applied research.
 Also, undergraduates get to fully participate in research, thanks to Cal Poly’s undergraduate focus.